-Former Angolan president Jose Eduardo dos Santos dies at 79
+Former Angolan President Jose Eduardo dos Santos dies at 79

 However, with his health reportedly worsening, Dos Santos announced in 2016 he would retire.

-He was replaced by an MPLA stalwart, João Lourenço, the current president, who has made an anti-corruption drive his flagship policy.
+He was replaced by Lourenço, an MPLA stalwart, who has made an anti-corruption drive his flagship policy.
 He has targeted dos Santos’ grown children, who possess fabulous personal wealth, but not his predecessor.

 Dos Santos, who was married four times, was survived by his current wife, Ana Paula, by whom he had three children.
 He is known to have at least three other children and various grandchildren.